FrancescoMariottini/challenge-api-deployment/README.md

 All these main folders, exclusively dedicated to the api, were created in a **source** folder.
 Additional folders (**assets**, **data**, **docs** and **outpus**) were created for the project.

 ### Highlights ###
+Even with git connection problems it was still possible to push for ordered changes in the repository through github.

 ## Step 2: Pre-processing pipeline ##
 This python module contains all the code to preprocess the data.
 The file cleaning_data.py contains all the code used to preprocess the data received to predict a new price (fill the nan, handle text data,...).
 The file contains a function preprocess() that takes a new house's data as input and returns those data preprocessed as output.